cloudmesh-community/book/chapters/pi/setup.md

 * <https://elinux.org/R-Pi_configuration_file>

-## SD Cards

-The cluster will have an SD Card in each of the Pi's.
-To enable them to boot an operating system has to be put on the card.
-We recommend that you use Etcher for doing so which is available for Linux, Windows, and macOS.
-Etcher can be found at

-If there are better tools or methods please document.

-For your OS, discuss how to install Etcher.
-Then discuss how to burn the OS on the SD card.

-### Linux

-Describe this for Linux.

-### macOS

-Describe this for macOS.

-### Windows 10

-Describe this for Windows 10.

-### Creating Backup
+### Creating Backup :question:

-In this task you will be documenting how to create a backup of the image on the SD Card.
+:question: In this section we will explain how to create a backup of the image from the SD Card in a PI.

-### Duplication
+### Duplication :question:

 Let us assume you have installed a lot of great programs on the SD Card.
 In a cluster, we need to duplicate this card for each PI in the cluster.
 Is there a way for us to duplicate the software

-### Mount the SD Card on the Host System

-Describe on how to mount the SD Card on the host system so you can manipulate the files on the SD Card

-### Linux

-Describe this for Linux.

-### macOS

-Describe this for macOS.

-### Windows 10

-Describe this for Windows 10.

 System Preparation without Monitor
 ----------------------------------

+:o: there is lots of duplication here to the ultimate setup

 ### hostname